 Does your diet stack up to these Centenarians?

-Many centenarians around the world tend to agree with the old adage that “you are what you eat.”
-Diet plays an extremely important role in longevity for both the body and mind’s proper function.
-In order to maintain energy, health and joy of living, it is important to make sure you are eating the right amount for your body and that you are eating the proper foods that provide adequate nutrition.
+Does your diet stack up to these Centenarians?
+It is a known fact amongst centenarians internationally that “you are what you eat.”
+Diet is an essential component in order to achieve proper functioning of the body and mind.
+To preserve one’s energy, it is key to make sure you are eating the right amount for your body and that you are eating the proper foods that provide adequate nutrition.

 The National Institute of Health recommends that women over 50 years consume between 1600-2200 calories per day, while men over 50 years consume between 2000-2800 calories per day.
 The recommended specific caloric intake a day for each individual largely depends on how active his or her lifestyle is.
 A more active lifestyle requires more calories, while a more sedentary lifestyle requires less.
 At Rittenhouse Village, we prepare a variety of made from scratch meal options, so that Seniors can choose foods to make them feel good their best selves.

 The proper caloric intake remains important, but of greater significance are the nutritional components in the kinds of foods eaten.
 Eating a nutritionally balanced diet is especially important for Seniors to maintain energy, health and overall longevity.
 Let’s explore the dietary nutrients that the thriving populations of 100 something year olds in Okinawa, Japan and Sardinia, Italy consume to live a long and vibrant life.